My Guinea travel summary:

 The next morning, Sister Justine, a French-Canadian who speaks excellent English, picked me up.
 Beyond the easy communication, her positive energy, open-minded attitude, and relaxed personality instantly connected us.
 She studied in Canada but later chose to return to her parents’ homeland to help the poorest.

-The admiration was mutual; she couldn’t believe that I came to the village with the purpose of donation and volunteering, while I couldn’t understand how she managed to set up the project in such a beautiful, but tough environment.
+The admiration was mutual.
+She could not believe I came to volunteer and donate, while I admired how she built the project in such a beautiful but difficult place.

-Brouadou is located 12 kilometers from the town of Kissidougou.
-With a population of about 1,800 people, most of whom rely on simple farming, the village is a typical African community surrounded by lush vegetation.
-Electricity and plumbing are projects of the distant future, the basic education in primary school is organized by local dignitaries, volunteers and charities.
+Brouadou lies 12 kilometers from Kissidougou.
+With about 1,800 people, most living from simple farming, it is a typical African village surrounded by lush vegetation.
+Electricity and plumbing remain distant goals, while local leaders, volunteers, and charities support basic primary education.

-The 20-minute drive to this fantastic village felt like pure joy.
-Moving through the dense tropical rainforest, I was feeling excited about what waited for me there.
+The 20-minute drive to this beautiful village was pure joy.
+Passing through dense tropical forest, I felt excited about what awaited me there.

 Helping a village school come to life